Robot dossier

 Detailed specifications for the Cocomo

-The Cocomo uses Proprietary evolving personality AI with long-term memory as its intelligence backbone.
+The Cocomo uses Klara OS with on-device-by-default AI processing, user-enabled cloud features, session learning, and a Soul Chip identity/personality memory layer as its intelligence backbone.
 This AI platform powers the robot's decision-making, perception processing, and autonomous behavior.
 The sophistication of the AI stack directly impacts how well the robot handles unexpected situations and adapts to new environments.

 Cocomo Sensor Suite